zama-ai/hw_regmap/Readme.md

   write_access="None"
 ```

-Below is a register used to retrieved runtime configuration from the user.
-It could be Read and write from a user perspective.
-On Write, the RTL is notified to handle internal update
+Below is an example of a register used to retrieve runtime configuration from the user.
+It can be read and written from a user perspective.
+On write, the RTL is notified to handle internal update
 ``` toml
 [section.RtlProperties.register.Version]
   description="Wrapping value of the timeout counter"